jacquescrocker/aarrr/README.md

 Activation events should be tracked as soon as your user interacts "sucessfully" with your app.
 You'll need to define this for your own app, however if your app is built to do something specific then you should add an activation event whenever that thing happens.

-    # use this to specifically activate the user
-    AARRR(request.env).track(:activation)

-    # we can also mark an activation via usage (if the user is not already activated)
-    AARRR(request.env).track(:usage)
+    AARRR(request.env).activation!(:built_page)

+    AARRR(request.env).activation!(:finished_game)

 ### Retention

 Retention is defined by how often your user keeps coming back to the app.
-There's no tracking event for retention (as that wouldn't make sense).
-However you should add tracking events for when people use the app
+There's no tracking event for retention (since they are the same as activation).

-    AARRR(request.env).track(:usage)

 ### Referral